 Son James McNeill (1884-1930) was born on July 17, 1884.
 On Aug.
 19, 1908, when he was 24 years of age, he was united in holy wedlock with 30-year-old Cecelia Dundon (1878-1952), who was six years his senior.
 The ceremony was held in Onawa.
 Cecelia's parents, Patrick and Mary (Whelan) Dundon, were emigrants from Ireland.
 The McNeills produced three children -- Harold McNeill, Helen Cecelia Quigley and Raymond McNeill.
 In 1930, they shared a dwelling-home in Ashton Township with his brother Orville, sister Maud and brother Earl and his wife and children.
 Sadly, their marriage was short lived.
 James died on July 15, 1930 at the age of 46.
 Cecelia was left alone to raise their daughter.
 She lived as a widow for 22 more years.
 She passed away at the age of 73 on July 23, 1952, with burial in Onawa City Cemetery.

 Son A. Earl McNeill (1886-1949) was born in April 1886 in Ashton Township.
 On March 8, 1911, he married Amelia A. Hubbard (1890-1974), a native of Cumming County, NE who had come to Iowa in childhood.
 They made their home on the McNeill farm near Onawa.
 Their two children were Jane McNeill and Park Hubbard McNeill.
+In the aftermath of the death of their mother, Earl and his family traveled to their ancestral Rockwood, PA in August 1927 for a family reunion, covered in some detail by the Meyersdale (PA) Republican.
 In 1930, census records show them living with Earl's sister Maud and brothers Orville and James and James' wife and children.
 Circa 1945, Earl ran for public office in Monona County as a Democrat, and was profiled in the Official Register of the State of Iowa, Vol. 41.
 Circa 1936, he served as secretary of the board of directors of the Monona County Rural Electric Cooperative and secured federal funding of $245,000 for rural electrification covering 240 miles.
 Earl died the day after his 38th wedding anniversary, in Onawa, on March 9, 1949.
 Amelia survived as a widow for a quarter of a century.
 She kept herself very active in the community as a member of the United Methodist Church of Onawa, the Ashton Township and Onawa Women's Clubs and the Grand Army of the Republic, an organization for offspring of Civil War veterans.
 A newspaper reported that she "was the first county chairman of the Women' Farm Bureau of Monona County, the current treasurer of the Ashton Township Rural School District, the past Matron of Queen Esther chapter, Order of Eastern Star, second woman to serve as a director of Monona County Rural Electric Cooperative, current chairman of the Monona County Social Welfare Board, current Ashton Township Clerk and former township assessor."
 Those who knew her well said she was a "good woman, always fair in her decisions and one who was known for her firm stand for that which in her own mind was right."
 Amelia passed away in Onawa on Jan.
 4, 1974.
 Rev. Everett Epperson preached the funeral sermon, and Gilbert Smith sung "The Lord's Prayer" and "How Great Thou Art," accompanied by Clara Kelley.
 Pallbearers were Raymond Fouts, Dick Reynolds, Howard Zortman, Louis Stanslav, Charles Persinger, Paul Benjamin, William Reynolds, Gene Zortman and Wayne Parks.
 Burial was in Onawa Cemetery.

 Son David Younkin McNeill (1888-1918) was born in about 1888 in Ashton Township and was named for his maternal grandfather.
 During World War I, he joined the U.S. Armed Expeditionary Force (AEF).
 Tragically, on Nov.
 11, 1918, the day of the armistice when ended the war, but just a short time before the hostile firing ceased, he lost his life in France.
 His body was buried in a local cemetery and then in 1921 bought back to the United States with funeral services held in the McNeill home on July 31, 1921.
 Members of the American Legion conducted the funeral, and in David's memory, their post was named the "David McNeill Post."
 More will be added here when learned.